 Are there any other rules or restrictions I need to be aware of?

-We’ve covered a couple of the most important regulations regarding practising driving outside lessons—but we’re not quite done yet.
+We’ve covered a couple of the most important regulations regarding practicing driving outside lessons—but we’re not quite done yet.
 There are a few more rules you’ll need to abide by to stay on the right side of the law.

 - While it’s now legal for learners to drive on the motorway, they may only do so if accompanied by an approved driving instructor.
 So, if the person supervising you isn’t an ADI, steer clear of the M roads.
 (This is yet another reason why you should make the most of motorway lessons with your instructor!)

 - As mentioned, any rules that you must follow also apply to anyone accompanying you.
 This also includes eyesight rules.
-If the person with whom you’re practising needs to wear glasses or contact lenses when they drive, they should wear them while supervising you, too.
+If the person with whom you’re practicing needs to wear glasses or contact lenses when they drive, they should wear them while supervising you, too.

 - It’s also the job of the supervising driver to ensure that the car is in a safe and legal condition.
 As part of this, it must hold a valid MOT certificate to attest to its roadworthiness.